-To match source types to emission rates, MOVES must associate each source type with specific fuel types and regulatory classes.
+To match source types to emission rates, MOVES must associate each source type with specific fuel types, technologies (EngTech), and regulatory classes.
 As vehicle markets shift, these distributions change with model year.
 This information is stored in the SampleVehiclePopulation (SVP) table, which contains two fractions: stmyFraction and stmyFuelEngFraction.

-The stmyFraction represents the default national fuel type and regulatory class allocation for each source type and model year.
-Written out mathematically in Equation 5-1, we define the stmyFraction as where the number of vehicles N in a given model year i, regulatory class j, fuel type k and source type l is divided by the sum of vehicles across the set of all regulatory classes J and all fuel types K. That is, the denominator is the total for a given source type and model year and so the stmyFraction must sum to one for each source type and model year.
-For example, model year 2010 passenger trucks have stmyFractions that indicate the distribution of these vehicles between gasoline, diesel, E85 and electricity and regulatory classes 30 and 41.
-A value of zero indicates that the MOVES default population of vehicles of that source type, model year, fuel type and regulatory class is negligible or does not exist.
+The stmyFraction represents the default national fuel type, EngTech, and regulatory class allocation for each source type and model year.
+We define the stmyFraction as shown in Equation 5-1.

+$$f(stmy){st,my,ft,et,rc} = \frac{N{st,my,ft,et,rc}}{\sum{\substack{ft \in FT \\ et \in ET \\ rc \in RC}} N{st,my,ft,et,rc}}$$ Equation 5-1 where the number of vehicles N in a given source type st, model year my, fuel type ft, EngTech et, and regulatory class rc is divided by the sum of vehicles across the set of all fuel types FT, EngTechs ET, and regulatory classes RC.
+That is, the denominator is the total number of vehicles in a given source type and model year and so the stmyFraction must sum to one for each source type and model year.
+For example, model year 2010 passenger trucks have stmyFractions that indicate the distribution of these vehicles between gasoline, diesel, E85, and electricity fuel types with their associated EngTechs, and regulatory classes 30 and 41.
+A value of zero indicates that the MOVES default population of vehicles of that source type, model year, fuel type, EngTech, and regulatory class is negligible in the national population or does not exist.